If there is an error

-or a lack of homework concerning Luke 19:27 - let’s examine it.
+there is an error or a lack of homework concerning Luke 19:27 - please submit your correction.

-spoke in parables.
+13:36, Jesus spoke to them in parables.

 What is a "parable" according to the dictionary?